Icinga/icingaweb2-module-businessprocess/doc/07-State-Overrides.md

 Business processes utilize their children's states to calculate their own state.
 While you can influence this with [operators](09-Operators.md), it's also possible to override individual states.
-(Currently this applies only to service nodes.)
+(This applies to host and service nodes.)

 ## Configuring Overrides